lycoris-mori/object-oriented-programming-cpp/README.md

 # object-oriented-programming-cpp
-Collection of the projects for the Object-Oriented Programming C++ course
+Collection of projects for the Object-Oriented Programming C++ course